Acute limb ischaemia

-Acute limb ischaemia (ALI) occurs when there is a sudden lack of blood flow to a limb, within 14 days of symptoms onset.
-It is different from another condition which is more chronic (more than 14 days) called critical limb ischemia (CLD).
-CLD is the end stage of peripheral vascular disease where there is still some collateral circulation (alternate circulation pathways} that bring some blood (but inadequate) to the distal parts of the limbs.
-While limbs in both acute and chronic limb ischemia may be pulseless, a chronically ischemic limb is typically warm and pink due to a well-developed collateral artery network and does not need emergency intervention to avoid limb loss.
+Acute limb ischaemia (ALI) occurs when there is a sudden lack of blood flow to a limb within 14 days of symptoms onset.
+On the other hand, when the symptoms exceed 14 days, it is called critical limb ischemia (CLI).
+CLI is the end stage of peripheral vascular disease where there is still some collateral circulation (alternate circulation pathways) that bring some blood flow (although inadequate) to the distal parts of the limbs.
+While limbs in both acute and chronic limb ischemia may be pulseless, a chronically ischemic limb is typically warm and pink due to a well-developed collateral artery network and does not need emergency intervention to avoid limb loss, whereas ALI is a vascular emergency.

-Acute limb ischaemia is caused by embolism or thrombosis, or rarely by dissection or trauma.
+Acute limb ischaemia is usually caused by embolism or thrombosis, or rarely by dissection or trauma.
 Thrombosis is usually caused by peripheral vascular disease (atherosclerotic disease that leads to blood vessel blockage), while an embolism is usually of cardiac origin.
 In the United States, ALI is estimated to occur in 14 out of every 100,000 people per year.
 With proper surgical care, acute limb ischaemia is a highly treatable condition; however, delayed treatment (beyond 6 to 12 hours) can result in permanent disability, amputation, and/or death.

-The New Latin term ischaemia as written, is a British version of the word ischemia, and stems from the Greek terms 'to hold'; and haima 'blood'.
-In this sense, ischaemia refers to the inhibition of blood flow to/through the limb.
+Early detection and steps towards fixing the problem with limb-sparing techniques can salvage the limb.
+Compartment syndrome is an occasional complication that may also occur in acute limb ischaemia because of the biotoxins that accumulate distal to the occlusion resulting in edema.

 Signs and symptoms

-Acute limb ischaemia can occur in patients through all age groups.
-People who smoke tobacco cigarettes and have diabetes mellitus are at a higher risk of developing acute limb ischaemia.
-Most cases involve people with atherosclerosis problems.
+Symptoms of acute limb ischemia can occur anywhere from minutes to days.

-Symptoms of acute limb ischaemia include:
+The classic symptoms of acute limb ischaemia include: